borgbackup/borg/docs/faq.rst

 ------------------------------------------------------

 Yes, you could just copy all the files.
-Make sure you do that while no backup is running.
+Make sure you do that while no backup is running (use `borg with-lock ...`).
 So what you get here is this:

 - client machine ---borg create---> repo1
 - repo1 ---copy---> repo2